ArthurVankeirsbilck/HeatNet-KortrijkWeide/README.md

 To account for the ramping of power production between consecutive time steps, constraints the two above eq. are imposed.

 ### Pump Power and Heat loss calculations

-Arbitrary to explain the pump power and heatloss calculations, formulas used are defined below
+Arbitrary to explain the pump power and heatloss calculations, formulas used are defined below.

 #### Pump Power

 Linearised due to non-linear characteristics of the calculations:

 ```math